Rexe0/BetterSurvival/README.md

   - It will channel lightning on itself and strike the tallest block at each player, dealing heavy damage if it does manage to hit the player
   - It can summon a fireball that moves rapidly towards the player and explodes (Similar to Ghast but with heavier damage)
   - It can cloak every player in darkness and call on a few Endermen to start targeting each player
+- The Ender Dragon can drop 2-4 dragon scales on death

 **Fishing:**
 - Almost completely reworked the fishing system